NanoComp/meep/doc/docs/Python_User_Interface.md

 —
 Given a flux object, returns a list of the current flux spectrum that it has accumulated.

-As described in [Tutorial/Basics](Python_Tutorials/Basics.md#angular-reflectance-spectrum-of-a-planar-interface), for a reflection spectrum you often want to save the Fourier-transformed fields from a "normalization" run and then load them into another run to be subtracted.
+As described in [Introduction/Transmittance/Reflectance Spectra](Introduction.md#transmittancereflectance-spectra) and [Tutorial/Basics/Transmittance Spectrum of a Waveguide Bend](Python_Tutorials/Basics.md#transmittance-spectrum-of-a-waveguide-bend), for a reflection spectrum you often want to save the Fourier-transformed fields from a "normalization" run and then load them into another run to be subtracted.
 This can be done via:

 **`save_flux(filename, flux)`**
 —